vhaghani26/epigenerate/SLURM/README.md

       15144210   bigmemm NT_plant jgillung PD        0:00      1 24  200G   (Priority)
 ```

-This is a list of **ALL** the jobs currently submitted to Slurm -- which usually quite a few!
+This is a list of **ALL** the jobs currently submitted to SLURM -- which usually quite a few!
 And often we won't be able to scroll through the list to find our job(s).
 So, in order to only see your own job(s) we can specify a **username**:

 If you don't know your username, you can find it in a couple of ways:
 1. the `whoami` command: